Important: If you supply products for sale on Amazon, you must comply with all

 Examples of prohibited listings

-Pesticide products not intended for sale in the U.S. (these may look like recognized brands, but are not labeled with an EPA
+Pesticide products not intended for sale in the U.S. (these may look like recognized

 Restricted use pesticides, which are not to be available for purchase or use by the

 Products not registered with the EPA and all applicable state and local laws that make a

-Pesticide products that contain false or misleading claims or are otherwise misbranded
+Pesticide products that make false or misleading claims or are otherwise misbranded (for

-(for example, claims regarding the safety of the pesticide or its ingredients, such as
+example, claims regarding the safety of the pesticide or its ingredients, such as “safe”,

 Pesticide products that are in broken packaging or are being sold in a quantity or

-Exclusions from the registration requirement are narrow, and primarily apply to:
+Exclusions from EPA registration requirements are narrow and primarily apply to:

 Items treated with a pesticide that has been